-- In order to fragment, a circumstellar disk must: - Be gravitationally unstable - Have a sufficiently short cooling time - The disk around an average T-Tauri star is unlikely to fragment - FU-Ori outbursts show promise as a means to rapidly form planets - Although this depends strongly on how high the surface density gets
+- In order to fragment, a circumstellar disk must: - Be gravitationally unstable - Have a sufficiently short cooling time - The disk around an average T-Tauri star is unlikely to fragment. - FU-Ori outbursts showed promise for fragmentation, but more detailed calculations are making this look less likely.